jaynewey/bubbles/README.md

 ### EffectRenderer

 You need to actually render your effects to see them of course.
 Use an `EffectRenderer` for this.
 It is an abstract class you can inherit from to draw your effects onto any kind of surface.
-One builtin renderers comes with bubbles at present, and works with pygame surfaces, called `PygameEffectRenderer`.
+Two builtin renderers come with bubbles at present, `PygameEffectRenderer` and `ImageEffectRenderer`.

 You can use `render_effect(particle_effect, surface)` to render an entire particle effect onto a given surface.
+The type of surface is renderer dependent.

 However you might want to write your own for a specific purpose.
 In this case make a class and inherit from `EffectRenderer`, then implement all required methods in your renderer.
 There is annotation in `effect_renderer.py` to help with this.